Liver Disease in Pregnancy

 Acute fatty liver of pregnancy (AFLP)

 Acute fatty liver of pregnancy (AFLP) is a serious condition that occurs in the third trimester of pregnancy.
 It occurs in 1 in 13,000 pregnancies.
 Although rare, AFLP can lead to liver failure and encephalopathy (mental confusion and coma).
-If diagnosis is made in the later stages of disease, the fetus and mother could both die.
+If a diagnosis is made in the later stages of the disease, the fetus and mother could both die.
 Recent studies have shown a maternal mortality rate of 10-20% with AFLP which indicates a need for better understanding of the disease in order to make an early diagnosis and treatment.
 Symptoms of AFLP include fatigue, nausea, vomiting and abdominal pain.
 Jaundice (yellow pigmentation of the skin) can occur as the disease progresses.
 Emergency delivery of the of the baby can often reverse liver damage.

 Intrahepatic cholestasis of pregnancy

 Some women experience a very severe itching (pruritus) in late pregnancy (often begins on the palms of the hands and the soles of feet and can become generalized).
 Cholestasis is an inability of the liver to excrete bile.
 Intense severe itching is due to bile salts that are deposited in the skin.
-In cholestasis of pregnancy the normal flow of bile in the gallbladder is affected by the high amounts of pregnancy hormones.
+In cholestasis of pregnancy, the normal flow of bile in the gallbladder is affected by the high amounts of pregnancy hormones.
 Cholestasis is more common in the last trimester of pregnancy when hormones are at their peak, but it usually goes away within a few days after delivery.
 Cholestasis occurs in about 1 out of 1,000 pregnancies.
 It is sometimes referred to as extrahepatic cholestasis which occurs outside the liver, intrahepatic cholestasis which occurs inside the liver, or obstetric cholestasis.

 Preeclampsia is a condition characterized by high blood pressure, proteins in urine, swelling, sudden weight gain and headaches.
 The liver is also affected because it becomes inflamed as evident by elevated levels of liver enzymes.